artrivas/I2-HOFI/datasets/DATASET.md

 ## Instruction to prepare datasets

 ## Dataset Prepration
 Download the dataset and place into the datasets folder.
-You can download from the offcial website or from the zip file from below repository.
+You can download from the offcial website or directly download the organized dataset zip file from below repository.

 ### Aircraft Dataset:
 - Official link: https://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/